MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 ## Resource properties

-A resource's properties are the settings and options a user can declare for managing an instance.
+The properties of a resource are the settings and options a user can declare for managing an instance.
 Resources always have at least one property.
 Resources define their properties in their schema.

 Properties are optional by default.
 Resources can be invoked directly or declared in a